atulvarshneya/quantum-computing/blogs/QAOAblog-02.md

 Let's restate the classical MAXCUT objective.
 We are given a graph $G = (V,E)$ with a set of vertices $V$, and a set of edges $E$.
 We will use $N$ to represent the number of vertices, and $M$ the number of edges.
-The problem involves dividing the vertices into $2$ sets,
+The problem involves dividing the vertices into $2$ disjoint sets,
 $A$ and $B$.
 To represent that, each vertex $i$ is assigned a binary value,
 $x_{i} = 0$ if vertex $i$ is in set $A$, and $x_{i} = 1$ if vertex $i$ is in
 set $B$.
 All edges that connect vertices in different groups are said to be cut.